cmu-mfi/learninglab/doc/courses/pcb.md

 4. [DRV8871 DC Motor Driver](https://github.com/retrobuiltRyan/DRV8871_motor_driver) <br>
 5. [neo7segment](https://github.com/retrobuiltRyan/Neo7Segment-Design-Files) <br>

 In class, we use the above examples at approximately 80% completion.
-The projects above are fully complete, but in class we these projects with 20% of the work unfinished to introduce core concepts in small doses.
-The scope of the layout expands with each project example.
+The projects above are fully complete, but in class we use these projects with 20% of the work unfinished to introduce core concepts in small doses.
+The layout scope expands with each near-complete project.
 The linked examples represent fully completed projects and are not reflective of the work explicitly covered in class with the instructor.

 ### 📃 Useful docs
 [Lecture Slides](../files/pcb_design_and_layout_kicad_aug2025.pdf) <br>